[Infocus M430] Infocus Bingo 21 review

 Verdict:

 For the price for which the Bingo 21 retails it’s a decent pick and anyone can go on and use it as their first budget Android smartphone.
-Though the phone is far from perfect but still it does manage to get a lot done in the minuscule budget that it has.
+Though the phone is far from perfect but still it does manage to get a lot done on the minuscule budget that it has.

 Here’s our full Infocus Bingo 21 review on our channel: